Available 24h

 Description

 Wonderful antique furniture and accessories can be an excellent idea for decorating our interiors.
-There is currently a growing number of enthusiasts for high-quality vintage items that possess a specific character and soul.
+There is currently a growing number of enthusiasts for high-quality vintage items that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its distinctive features.
+There are many different styles in antique furniture, each with its own distinctive features.

 Many styles characterize antique furniture, but a few key ones stand out.
 Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
 Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-Toward the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.
+By the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture and accessories date from the late 18th to early 19th century.
-This period was influenced by Napoleon’s reign, which introduced strong Roman and Greek decorative elements.
+Everything was influenced by Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.

 Manufacturer information